af-lab/histone-catalogue/README.md

 ### api key

-**To be implemented**
 The Entrez databases allow faster retrieval of 10 records per second if an API key is included.
 Users can be obtain this free via the MyNCBI interface.
 Note that you should also include your email address.

 You can include the api key using the --api_key option: